The Dangers of Tanning

 It’s also recommended that you stay out of the sun from 10am to 3pm because that’s when UV rays are the most powerful.

-The myth of a base tan
+The myth of the base tan

 Before a tropical vacation you may subscribe to the “base tan” method.
 This concept says that getting a tan before spending a lot of time in the sun will help protect your skin from getting sunburned.
 While the increase in melanin production will add a little bit of shielding from the sun, experts estimate that a tan only offers the equivalent of about SPF 3 to 4.